places to visit

-Mukhba is the winter home of the idol of Goddess Ganga of the Gangotri Shrine.
-It is a beautiful village across the river from Prakriti Retreat.
+Mukhwa is the winter home of the idol of Goddess Ganga of the Gangotri temple.
+It is a beautiful village across the river from Prakriti.
 You can cover the distance on foot, crossing the river on the wooden bridge to reach this tiny hamlet.
 During the transfer of the idol to and from Gangotri, the procession is a must see event that includes large number of devotees, local musicians and the army band of the Garhwal Rifles.

-Harsil is one of the most well known towns in this region situated on the banks of the Bhagirathi river.
-It is also a cantonment (army) area and therefore parts of Harsil have restricted access.
-The busy Harsil market has everything from local dhabas and tea stalls to hotels and banks.
-Wilson Cottage in Harsil is one of the major attractions.
-The cottage is the replica of the original house of Fredrick E Wilson or Pahadi Wilson, as he was locally known.
+Harsil is one of the most well known towns in this region.
+It is also a cantonment (army) area and therefore, parts of Harsil have restricted access.
+The busy Harsil market has everything from banks, tea stalls and hotels.
+Wilson cottage in Harsil is one of the major attractions which was made in honour of Fredrick E Wilson or Pahadi Wilson, as he was locally known.
 The legendary merchant, an ex British army officer has had a major role in developing much of the regions apple and wood trade.

 Nelong Valley is a must visit destination for nature lovers and photography enthusiasts.
 The valley is often referred to as the Ladakh of Uttarakhand because of similar topography.
 Since it is a part of the Gangotri National park, you could also spot some rare wildlife species.
 Visitors are allowed only on prior permission and fulfillment of basic paperwork.
 A short 30-45 minute drive from Prakriti Retreat takes you to the valley’s entry point and you can easily spend a couple of hours driving through the valley enjoying the surreal natural beauty of the region.

-Uttarkashi is home to quite a few natural hot water springs, the most famous one being at Gangnani village en-route Gangotri (46Km).
-It is essentially half way between Uttarkashi town and Gangotri and serves as a quick stopover for almost all religious tourists.
+Uttarkashi is home to quite a few natural hot water springs. the most famous one being at Gangnani village enroute Gangotri.
+It is located half way between Uttarkashi town and Gangotri and serves as a quick stopover for almost all religious tourists.
 It is also known as Rishikund and has a religious significance.
-Devotees ideally cleanse themselves in the warm waters of the spring here before proceeding to Gangotri.
+Devotees ideally cleanse themselves in the warm waters of the spring here before proceeding to the Gangotri temple.

-Bugyal in Garhwali means meadow.
-At an altitude of 3048m, Dayara Bugyal is one of the most beautiful meadows in the country.
-The panoramic views of the upper Himalayas and the lush green expanse stretching to 28 sq kms are simply mesmerizing.
-On the way you would pass by the Barnala Tal, a natural high altitude lake.
-The trek is of easy to moderate range and considered ideal for beginners.
+A meadow is called Bugyal in Garhwali.
+At an altitude of 3048m, Dayara Bugyal is one of the most beautiful alpine meadows in the country.
+The panoramic views of the upper Himalayas and the lush green expanse stretching across 28 sq km are enchanting and unforgettable.
+On the way you would come across the Barnala Tal, a natural high altitude lake.